Do I Have to Go Back to Work After My Workers Compensation Ends?

 Returning to Work After Workplace Injury

-allentown workers comp lawyer warehouse distribution centerIf you’re currently receiving workers compensation benefits after an injury on the job, you could be wondering: “Do I have to go back to work after my workers compensation ends?”
+allentown workers comp lawyer warehouse distribution centerIf you’re currently receiving benefits after an injury on the job, you could be wondering: “Do I have to go back to work after my workers compensation ends?”
 You must only return to work after a medical professional has evaluated you and confirmed you are recovered from your injury.

 Your employer and your employer’s company have a financial interest in seeing you return to work sooner.
 However, you should only return to work once you have recovered fully from your work related injury.